 “The parents and the newborn are all in a period of adjustment which the parents should deal with patience and understanding.”

 Here are some of the challenges experienced by readers of The New Age Parents.
-Our message for new parents “If you think that parenting a infant is tiring, you are NOT ALONE!”
+Our message for new parents “If you think that parenting an infant is tiring, you are NOT ALONE!”

 Challenges on Infant care During the First 3 Months

-- Refusal to sleep – The baby has stayed inside the womb for nine months and seeing the world outside it is indeed a surprise.
+The baby has stayed inside the womb for nine months and seeing the world outside it is indeed a surprise.
 The presence of noise and light is something new to the baby that keeps him awake even during wee hours.
-Parents should try to keep the environment around as quiet and peaceful as possible especially when baby is asleep.
+Parents should try to keep the environment around as quiet and peaceful as possible especially when the baby is asleep.

-- Constant Crying – babies will never have the chance to speak out their needs.
+Babies will never have the chance to speak out about their needs.
 When a baby cries, there are three things to consider: hunger, pain and sleep.
-Address these needs and be able to calm baby in time.
+Address these needs and be able to calm the baby in time.

 Being a parent is a series of challenges.
 As your baby grows, more difficult tasks are expected of you.
 It takes love and patience to be able to adapt more effectively to the challenges of parenting during the early stages.

 Like what you see here?
 Get parenting tips and stories straight to your inbox!
 Join our mailing list here.

 Want to be heard 👂 and seen 👀 by over 100,000 parents in Singapore?
 We can help!
 Leave your contact here and we’ll be in touch.